Lumpkin's Jail: Postwar reuse

 Work was begun on demolishing Lumpkin's jail on March 10, 1888, according to various newspapers.
 Richmond Iron Works was eventually built over the original foundation.
-Today, the Interstate 95 embankment, as well as and a parking lot for university students cover the area.
+Today the Interstate 95 embankment, as well as a parking lot for university students, cover the area.

 In the mid-2000s archeologists began excavating the site, digging fourteen feet into the earth before finding the jailhouse foundation.
 Constant saturation from the adjacent Shockoe Creek restricted aerobic bacteria which normally break down organic matter.
 Archeologists thus found artifacts, including clothes, shoes, toys, and books, although no whipping rings, iron bars or other artifacts typically associated with slavery remained.

 Inmates

-Over the twenty years, the Lumpkin Jail was in operation, thousands of slaves passed through the complex.
+Over the twenty years the Lumpkin Jail was in operation, thousands of slaves passed through the complex.
 The most famous inmate was Anthony Burns, who had escaped slavery in Virginia, but was arrested in Boston and tried under the Fugitive Slave Law.
 Though many lobbied for his release, he was sent back to Lumpkin's Jail and held for four more months until abolitionists raised sufficient funds to buy his freedom.
 Once freed, he returned to the North and became a pastor, but died shortly thereafter at the age of 28.